(Passed, June 2002; last

 1. A Voting Member should possess expertise in identification of Utah birds, knowledge of Utah bird distribution, and familiarity with birders and localities in Utah.

 2. The Secretary should be knowledgeable about the birds, birders and localities in Utah and possess clerical, organizational and computer skill necessary to perform the responsibilities listed in Section III, E, 2.

-3. The Secretary and Voting Members must be residents of the State of Utah.
+3. The Secretary must be a resident of the State of Utah.